noembryo/KataLib/docs/index.md

   When the program starts, reload the tracks that where loaded when it was last closed.
 - **Auto advance playlist**
   When a track finishes playing in the playlist, the next one starts playing automatically.
+- **Autoplay opened Track/Playlist**
+  Automatically starts playback if a file or a playlist is opened with KataLib, and the Playlist is empty.
 - **Support Multimedia volume changes**
   Enables the use of multimedia keys to control the playback volume of the player.
 - **Auto check for updates**